 Festival in Poland – OFF Camera

-Another type of art festival is OFF Camera – the biggest movie festival in Poland.
+Another type of art festival is OFF Camera – the biggest film festival in Poland.
 Quoting the organizers of the event: “it centres on the independent cinema, brave both in terms of content and formal structure, which relies on gripping, fascinating stories.”

 Once a year, Cracow transforms into a huge cinema complex and movies are screened everywhere, including many open-air locations, such as the banks of the River Vistula.